 Silverlight (XAP) web resources

-Microsoft Silverlight web resources remain supported in Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) for backwards compatibility.
+Microsoft Silverlight web resources remain supported in Microsoft Dynamics 365 (online & on-premises) for backwards compatibility.
 For components that will be able to be presented on all clients, we recommend using HTML web resources with HTML5 instead of Silverlight.

-Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) support adding Silverlight 4.0 web resources to entity forms.
+Microsoft Dynamics 365 (online & on-premises) support adding Silverlight 4.0 web resources to entity forms.
 You can display Silverlight 5.0 web resources within an HTML web resource using a hosting <object> element that is configured for that version.

 When you use the Preview button in the web resources form or just browse to the URL provided, the Silverlight application is hosted in a generic HTML page without context information.
 If your Silverlight application does not require contextual information, you can use this URL to view your Silverlight web resource.